gradle/gradle/design-docs/binary-integration.md

 - Storage of the resolved graph
     - In source
     - In some repository indexed by hash of the dependency selectors
+- When in update mode, set the cache timeouts to 0.